kubernetes/kubectl/docs/book/pages/kubectl_book/kubectl.md

 {% panel style="info", title="TL;DR" %}
-- Kubectl is the Kubernetes CLI and Tooling
+- Kubectl is the Kubernetes cli
-- Kubectl provides a swiss army knife of functionality for working with Kubernetes
+- Kubectl provides a swiss army knife of functionality for working with Kubernetes clusters
 - Kubectl may be used to deploy and manage applications on Kubernetes
 - Kubectl may be used for scripting and building higher-level frameworks
 {% endpanel %}